 In this tree (extending over three pages, and meant to be seen as one continuous chart) you can trace the descent from my four-times great grandparents, the elder Samuel Gibbins and Mary Hatch, to my great-grandfather, Arthur Everett Gibbins, shown towards the bottom of the second page.
 The elder Samuel Gibbins, born in 1775 or 1776, is the earliest Gibbins ancestor known to me, though my great-grandmother knew that the Gibbins family had come over to England with the Huguenots (in which case the original French name might have been Guibon, or similar).
 Samuel was a hairdresser and perfumer, a profession he passed on to his son Henry James Gibbins who prospered in Westminster in London in the early 19th century and became a prolific watercolourist; his brother, also Samuel (1808-86), pictured opposite, ran a large wool warehouse near St Paul's Cathedral in the City of London, where he became a Common Councillor and Master of the Carpenters' Company.
 Two of the younger Samuel's sons followed him into the textile trade, moving to Yorkshire to manage mills, but his second son, my great-great grandfather John George Gibbins (1843-1932), trained as an architect and moved to Brighton, where he designed many churches, houses and public buildings, becoming a Fellow of the Royal Institute of British Architects.
-Of his three sons, one, Horace, went to Oxford University and became an Anglican priest; another, Norman, was a Maths 'wrangler' at Cambridge University - achieving a first-class degree - and became Headmaster of Central Foundation School in London, after serving in the Great War as an officer in the Royal Dublin Fusiliers; and a third, my great-grandfather Arthur Everett Gibbins (1879-1956), went into practice with his father as an architect in Brighton, where he was living when my grandfather was born in 1908.
+His wife, Octavia Everett, was from a prosperous family of clothiers in Heytesbury, Wiltshire, and descended from several prominent settlers of early colonial America including John Cotton.
+Of their three sons, one, Horace, went to Oxford University and became an Anglican priest; another, Norman, was a Maths 'wrangler' at Cambridge University - achieving a first-class degree - and became Headmaster of Central Foundation School in London, after serving in the Great War as an officer in the Royal Dublin Fusiliers; and a third, my great-grandfather Arthur Everett Gibbins (1879-1956), went into practice with his father as an architect in Brighton, where he was living when my grandfather was born in 1908.
 One of their cousins, son of one of their Yorkshire uncles, was Dr Henry de Beltgens Gibbins, who published many books on British economic and social history.

 This tree was published in 1899, but updates provided in subsequent volumes included the marriage of Arthur Everett Gibbins to Helen Mary Gale in 1904, shown in the fourth image.
 A further update in the 1908 volume showed the birth of their second son, my grandfather Lawrance Wilfred Gibbins.
 The family trees in Howard and Crisp are of particular interest for the inclusion of signatures, showing that the families involved must have provided Howard with considerable documentation and source material at his request.